Our free membership, business.com+, takes the pain out of choosing new business services.

 • You’re messaging co-workers with whom you have a well-established rapport.

-• You’re sending a quick Slack message or email to your team, particularly if it is a close-knit one.
+• You’re sending a quick Slack message or team email, especially if your team is close-knit.

 • You’re communicating with someone who also uses emojis.

-You should not use emojis in business communication if:
+You should avoid using emojis in business communication if:

-• You’re messaging your boss or other higher-ups (unless this is an established part of the company culture or your dynamic with them is more relaxed).
+• You’re messaging your boss or higher-ups (unless emojis are part of the company culture or your relationship is more relaxed).

-• You’re communicating with clients (unless emojis are integral to a marketing campaign or you have a friendly and established relationship with them).
+• You’re communicating with clients (unless emojis are central to a marketing campaign or you have a well-established, friendly relationship).

 • You don’t have a strong or established relationship with the recipient.